brianbancroft/git-intro/README.md

 To Access the Ryerson Wifi, you'll need the following:
-_Note to self: Get Ryerson public wifi info on monday in advance_
+_Note to self: Get Ryerson public wifi info on monday in advance_ _ ensure wifi is on the presentation _

 Chances are if you're running a newer mac, you'll already have Git installed.
 If you don't, you can a suitable downloader here: https://git-scm.com/downloads